What Is Hyperliquid? The On-Chain Perpetual Exchange

 The evolution from Radiant to Drift shows a significant increase in operational investment.
 The Radiant attack used a single malicious PDF delivered through a trusted channel.
 The Drift attack involved a six-month operation with in-person meetings at conferences, $1 million in deposited funds, a fully functional Ecosystem Vault, and multiple compromise vectors targeting different team members simultaneously.

 These groups are treating DeFi protocols as high-value targets worthy of sustained intelligence operations.
 The $285 million stolen from Drift - and the hundreds of millions stolen from other protocols in recent years - fund weapons programs and sanctions evasion.
-The financial incentive for these groups to continue investing in increasingly sophisticated social engineering is enormous.

 For DeFi protocols, this means the threat model has expanded permanently.
 Security audits and bug bounties protect against code vulnerabilities.
 Protecting against state-sponsored social engineering requires operational security practices borrowed from traditional cybersecurity: compartmentalized access, mandatory timelocks, hardware-isolated signing, and a default assumption that any new external relationship could be adversarial.

-Every protocol in the DeFi ecosystem - whether built on Solana, on platforms like Hyperliquid that run fully on-chain order books, or on high-performance L2s like MegaETH - faces this same class of risk.
+Every protocol in the DeFi ecosystem, whether built on Solana, on platforms like Hyperliquid that run fully on-chain order books, or on high-performance L2s like MegaETH, faces this same class of risk.
 The smart contracts can be flawless.
 If the people who control them are compromised, the contracts do not matter.

 This content is educational.
 It is not financial advice.
 Always do your own research before interacting with any DeFi protocol.